-D.30 What is the accuracy and resolution of the vision system?
+D.28 What is the accuracy and resolution of the vision system?

 At the altitude of 1 meter where we are currently operating, the resolution ranges from 1.25 mm to 0.38 mm on the seafloor, depending on which camera and where in the camera field of view is being considered.
+The goal for the vision system is to detect life larger than 1 mm with 95% accuracy.

-D.31 How does the underwater robot vision system adapt to underwater environments such as turbid water, varying seabed types, etc?
+D.29 How does the underwater robot vision system adapt to underwater environments such as turbid water, varying seabed types, etc?